HomeVegetablesCarrots

 Steamed Carrots Meal Ideas

-Citrus-Garlic Roasted Chicken is a gluten free, dairy free, paleolithic, and primal main course.
-This recipe serves 6.
-One portion of this dish contains about 57g of protein, 33g of fat, and a total of 549 calories.
-For $3.88 per serving, this recipe covers 23% of your daily requirements of vitamins and minerals.
-Head to the store and pick up freshly cracked pepper, olive oil, chicken thighs, and a few other things to make it today.
-6 people found this recipe to be yummy and satisfying.
-It is brought to you by Foodnetwork.
-From preparation to the plate, this recipe takes roughly 1 hour and 35 minutes.
-Overall, this recipe earns a solid spoonacular score of 71%.
-Honey-Glazed Citrus-Roasted Carrots, Citrus Chicken With Apricot, Peanuts & Mint, and Honey Citrus Chicken are very similar to this recipe.
+Need a gluten free, dairy free, and ketogenic main course?
+Sausage with Garlic Lentils could be a super recipe to try.
+One portion of this dish contains about 41g of protein, 64g of fat, and a total of 889 calories.
+This recipe serves 4.
+For $1.99 per serving, this recipe covers 34% of your daily requirements of vitamins and minerals.
+1 person found this recipe to be delicious and satisfying.
+This recipe from Foodnetwork requires bay leaf, flat-leaf parsley, garlic, and olive oil.
+From preparation to the plate, this recipe takes approximately 1 hour and 9 minutes.
+Taking all factors into account, this recipe earns a spoonacular score of 76%, which is solid.
+Bulgur Pilaf With Green Lentils, Served With Caramelized Onions -Mercimekli Bulgur Pilavi, Delicious Creamy Lentils and Chestnuts Soup, and Ginger Lentils With Carrots and Fresh Herbs are very similar to this recipe.

 Videos for Making Different Steamed Carrots Style Dishes